Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: Introduction

-In this work, we define the out-of-KB mention discovery problem and propose a method named BLINKout, based on the BERT-based EL method, BLINK \cite{wu2020blink}, and adopt new techniques including NIL representation \& classification, and synonym enhancement.
-We also propose strategies to automatically generate out-of-KB mention discovery benchmarks from an in-KB EL dataset by pruning or using historical versions of the linked ontology.
-Four datasets are constructed, including clinical notes and biomedical publications, with the medical ontologies, UMLS and SNOMED CT.
-Our approach and data settings can support establishing a life cycle for out-of-KB mention discovery along with in-KB entities.
+In this work, (i) we define the out-of-KB mention discovery problem and propose a method named BLINKout, based on the BERT-based EL method, BLINK \cite{wu2020blink}, where new techniques including NIL entity representation \& classification and synonym enhancement are developed and applied; (ii) we summarize and apply strategies to automatically construct out-of-KB mention discovery benchmarks from an in-KB EL dataset by pruning or using older versions of the linked ontology, besides manual labelling.
+Five out-of-KB mention discovery datasets are selected and constructed using three data strategies (i.e., manual labelling, KB pruning, KB versioning), with texts of clinical notes, biomedical publications and Wikipedia articles, two medical ontologies (UMLS and SNOMED CT), and one general purpose KB (WikiData) covering various domains.

-Experimental results on the datasets show the advantage of the BLINKout approach for out-of-KB discovery, with comparison to rule-based, threshold-based, and feature-based baselines and our ablation studies.
-Our dataset construction scripts and system implementation will be publicly available.
+Experimental results on the datasets show the advantage of the BLINKout approach for out-of-KB mention discovery, with comparison to rule-based, threshold-based, and feature-based baselines and ablation studies, up to nearly 40\% improvement of out-of-KB $F_1$ score compared to the second best baseline.